Customs Valuation System in Japan

 Customs Valuation System

-When Customs Duties are imposed on imported goods, it has to determine the tax base for value-based duty items, which is called "Customs Valuation".
-The international agreement that establishes the customs valuation system is the WTO Customs Valuation Agreement (the Agreement on lmplementation of Article VII Of the General Agreement On Tariffs and Trade 1994).
+When Customs Duties are imposed on imported goods, it is necessary to determine the tax base for value-based duty items, which is called "Customs Valuation".
+The international agreement that establishes the customs valuation system is the WTO Customs Valuation Agreement (the Agreement on Implementation of Article VII of the General Agreement on Tariffs and Trade 1994).
 Japanese "Customs Tariff Law" is stipulated in accordance with the said agreement.

 WTO Customs Valuation Agreement